anh311/LearningProjects/HF-Projects/Wilkinson Power Divider/README.md

-# Wilkinson Power Divider with Microstrip (FAILED – needs a slightly different structure and SMD resistor)
+# Wilkinson Power Divider with Microstrip (FAILED – my structure was bad and SMD resistor needed)

 ## Goal
 - Try building a Wilkinson Power Divider at 1 GHz